Conference Rules

 Balls

-Only balls furnished by the Tournament Host shall be used for play.
+Only balls furnished by the Tournament Host shall be used for playing.
 Balls for both Men’s and Women’s Conference events will be provided by the host site.
-Suspensions and disqualifications may be given for any player, coach, manager or sponsor caught stealing balls.
+Suspensions and disqualifications may be given to any player, coach, manager or sponsor caught stealing balls.
 Please help with returning balls as they are a major tournament cost and in limited supply.
 Any individual who is caught stealing tournament softballs at an event will be ejected from any game being played, removed from the park, complex, and Conference Tournament for the weekend.
 They will also be subject to further penalty, not limited to suspension from further USSSA play.

 Batter’s Box

-The regulation batter’s Box is described in the USSSA Playing Rules.
+The Regulation Batter’s Box is described in the USSSA Playing Rules.
 Sec.
 5.

 BATTER’S BOXES shall be provided on either side of home plate.
-The batter’s box shall be 5-1/2 feet long, extending 3 feet forward and 2-1/2 feet toward the rear, measured from the center corner of home plate.
-The batter’s box shall be 3 feet wide, thus forming a rectangle of 5-1/2 feet by 3 feet.
+The batter box shall be 5-1/2 feet long, extending 3 feet forward and 2-1/2 feet toward the rear, measured from the center corner of home plate.
+The batter box shall be 3 feet wide, thus forming a rectangle of 5-1/2 feet by 3 feet.
 The lines marking the batter’s box are part of the batter’s box.

-Further, the following batter’s box guidelines will be used: The batter must take an initial position with his back foot no further forward than a line defining the front edge of home plate.
+Further, the following batter box guidelines will be used: The batter must take an initial position with his back foot no further forward than a line defining the front edge of home plate.
 The batter will be called out if he hits the ball when the back foot is completely further forward than the line defining the front edge of home plate.
 Any forward stride will be allowed.
 The front of the plate and home plate will still remain an out if the batter’s foot lands there while contact is made with the ball.
 Any batter who runs forward to hit a ball will be judged in or out of the box at the time they make contact with the ball.

 ***AN ILLEGALLY BATTED BALL is one which is batted fair or foul by the batter while not conforming to the batter’s box rule or when either one or both of his feet are in contact with the ground COMPLETELY outside of the lines of the batter’s box or when his foot is in contact with home plate.